The President and the Vice-President

 Finally, the President chairs the Presidential Council, a representative body for participation in the appointment or election of judges.

 The Vice-President is the permanent representative of the President.
-He or she supports the President in the performance of his administrative duties.
-Like the President, the Vice-President is a judge and chairperson of an expert senate.
+He or she supports the President with respect to administrative issues oft he court.
+Like the President, the Vice-President is a judge and chairs a senate.